 - The specific pieces of Personal Information we collected about you; The business or commercial purpose for collecting Personal Information about you; and

 - The categories of Personal Information about you that we shared or disclosed, and, for each, the categories of third parties with whom we shared or to whom we disclosed such Personal Information.

 2. “Request to Delete”

 You may request that we delete Personal Information we collected from you.

-To make a Request to Know or a Request to Delete, please contact us at [email protected] or 1-855-339-1831.
+To make a Request to Know or a Request to Delete, please contact us at [email protected], call 1-855-339-1831, or click here.
 We will verify and respond to your request consistent with applicable law, taking into account the type and sensitivity of the Personal Information subject to the request.
 We may need to request additional Personal Information from you, such as confirmation of email account ownership, in order to verify your identity and protect against fraudulent requests.
 If you maintain a password-protected account with us, we may verify your identity through our existing authentication practices for your account and require you to re-authenticate yourself before disclosing or deleting your Personal Information.
 If you make a Request to Delete, we may ask you to confirm your request before we delete your Personal Information.